dimhoff/sensof/README.md

 This repository also contains a custom Sensof-HT PCB.
 However this is currently still under development.
 See hardware/README.md for more information.

+## RF communication
+The system uses the following modulation/encoding settings:

+- Modulation: FSK
+- Center Freq: 433.92 MHz
+- FSK Deviation: 59 kHz
+- Data rate: 9.6 kbits/s
+- Encoding: NRZ Only (eg. no encoding)

 ## Receiver
-I currently use a RFM22B module from modtronicsaustralia.com connected to a Raspberry Pi.
-This is a Si4430 based transceiver module.
-For the source code of the receiving program see the software/si443x_sensof directory.
+I use a RFM22B module, which is based on the Si4430 transceiver, connected to a Raspberry Pi for receiving the signal.
+The source code of the receiving program is available in the software/si443x_sensof directory.

+I also did some experiments with a SX1231 based module.
+Which seem to have a better reception.
+I don't have any example code for this available in the source tree.

 # Sensof Frame Format
 The Sensof frames are compatible with the Si4430/EZRadioPro receiver, and have